infobip-community/infobip-api-python-sdk/README.md

 ```
 pre-commit run --all-files
 ```
-If setup was successful pre-commit will run will now run on every commit.
+If setup was successful pre-commit will run on every commit.
-Every time you clone a project using pre-commit running `pre-commit install` should always be the first thing you do.
+Every time you clone a project that uses pre-commit, running `pre-commit install` should be the first thing you do.

 ## Generating distribution package